atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFIGURATION.md

     The instance type cannot be changed once the infrastructure has been provisioned.

-### EKS node count
+### Initial EKS node count

-`desired_capacity` provides the desired number of nodes that the EKS node group should launch with initially.
+`desired_capacity` defines the desired number of nodes that the EKS node group should launch with initially.

 * The default value for the number of nodes in Kubernetes node groups is `1`.
 * Minimum is `1` and maximum is `10`.